Sharp Concentration of Simple Random Tensors II: Asymmetry: Multi-product empirical processes

 \subsection{Proof of Theorem \ref{thm:main2}}

 This subsection contains the proof of our second main result, Theorem \ref{thm:main2}.
 The proof relies on the next result, Theorem \ref{thm:key_lemma}, which establishes a high-probability upper bound on the $\ell_{2}$-norm of the product of coordinate projection vectors of the function classes $(\F^{(k)})_{k=1}^{p}$.
-The proof of Theorem \ref{thm:key_lemma} is deferred to Section \ref{subsec:prooflemma}.
+The proof of Theorem \ref{thm:key_lemma}, along with some discussion, is deferred to Subsection \ref{subsec:prooflemma}.

 \begin{theorem} Under the setting of Theorem \ref{thm:main2}, for any $u>0$, it holds with probability at least $1-\exp(-u^2)$ that

 where $\bar{\gamma}(\F^{(k)},\psi_2):=\gamma(\F^{(k)},\psi_2)/d_{\psi_2}(\F^{(k)})$ for each $1\le k\le p$. \end{theorem}